 1045 steel (in the European standard, C45) is used in many industrial applications for nuts and bolts, gears, shafts, connecting rods and other mechanical parts requiring a higher degree of toughness and strength than stainless.
 It’s also used in architecture, but if exposed to the environment it will usually be surface treated to prevent rust.

 Titanium is well-known for possessing high strength, light weight, toughness and corrosion resistance.
 It can be welded, passivated and anodized for increased protection and to improve its appearance.
 Titanium doesn’t polish especially well, is a poor conductor of electricity but a good conductor of heat.
 It’s a tough material to machine and only specialty cutters should be used.

 Titanium is generally bio-compatible, and has a very high melting point.
-Although more expensive than other metals in commercial form, it’s actually very abundant in the Earth’s crust but more difficult to refine.
+Although more expensive than other metals in commercial form, it’s a material used in machining that’s actually very abundant in the Earth’s crust but is more difficult to refine.

 Titanium works well for powder bed 3D metal printing.
 It finds applications in the most demanding aerospace, military, bio-medical and industrial fields, where it stands up well against heat and corrosive acids.

 Did You Find The CNC Machining Material You Were Looking For?